Fantasyland: How America Went Haywire: Part IV: Big Bang: The 1960s and '70s

-People could escape their mundane lives in living history theme parks, Civil War reenactments, and Renaissance fairs; through Dungeons and Dragons, fan fiction, and Comic Con.
+People could escape their mundane lives in living history theme parks, Civil War reenactments, and Renaissance fairs; through Dungeons & Dragons, fan fiction, and Comic Con.
 Celebrity obsession grew even greater.
 There was a glut of theming: restaurants, malls, and architecture.
 State lotteries encouraged magical thinking.
 Erotica and pornography became commonplace, and there was a vast increase in hair coloring and cosmetic surgery.

 Part V: Fantasyland Scales: From the 1980s Through the Turn of the Century

 The strange had become unremarkable and the amazing had become ubiquitous.
 Make-believe became part of ordinary life.

 Reality TV was ubiquitous and there was a huge jump in popularity of pro-wrestling.
 Even more extreme forms of cosmetic surgery became common.
 Casinos spread outside of Nevada to nearly every state.
 Escapists could enjoy Burning Man, live action role-playing, fantasy sports, and fantasy camps for adults.
 The country had a first lady's astrologer and a Hollywood president who frequently referred to the apocalypse and was said to practice "voodoo economics".
 Politics became entertainment.

 The FCC fairness doctrine was eliminated, ushering in Rush Limbaugh and Fox News.
 New conspiracy theories took hold, and there was renewed interest in occultism, fringe science, and angels.
 Megachurches were launched and there was a growth of evangelicals.
 Approaching Hoofbeats: Horsemen of the Apocalypse, The Coming Antichrist, the Last Days Handbook, the Left Behind series all spoke to a growing fascination with the Apocalypse.
 School districts proposed the teaching of Creationism and intelligent design.
 There was a growing increase in beliefs in prosperity gospel and spiritual warfare and New Age notions such as crystals, chakras, Reiki, and channeling.
 Oprah recommended The Secret and Dr. Oz.
 The National Center for Complementary and Integrative Health funded research into areas such as homeopathy and long-distance spiritual healing.
 There was an expansion of relativism.
 Cable TV showed documentaries on mermaids, zombies, ghosts, and alien abductions.
 Home-schooling doubled, mostly because of religious beliefs.
 Interest in survivalism and preppers surged, leading to American Redoubt.

 The Internet enabled every person access to every conceivable idea and interest, connecting them to like-minded people.
 "Delusional ideas and magical thinking flood from the private sphere into the public, become so pervasive and deeply rooted, so normal, that they affect everyone."